 sudo ufw delete 2

-Remember to replace the IP addresses and subnet examples with your actual network configuration.
+Replace the IP addresses and subnet examples with your actual network configuration.
 Avoid opening port 5432 to the entire internet (ufw allow 5432) unless you implement additional security measures like SSL/TLS encryption and strong authentication.

-Enable Remote Access
+Enable Remote Access for PostgreSQL 15 on Ubuntu

 By default, PostgreSQL only accepts connections from the local machine.
 To allow remote connections, you must modify two configuration files: postgresql.conf to change the listening address, and pg_hba.conf to configure client authentication.

-Configure the Listening Address
+Configure the PostgreSQL Listening Address

 First, identify the PostgreSQL configuration directory for your installation: